markjnkim/es_mod/01-html/content/step-3-hero.md

 4: **Radio Buttons**: Adding some spacing for our `label` element in our `radio button` elements helps the user doesn't misinterpret which selection is for which answer by adding a bit of horizontal margin.
 Let's go ahead and add that in now.

-> **Do It Yourself**: It is important to try and implement these styles yourself and give it a try.
+> **Activity**: It is important to try and implement these styles yourself and give it a try.
 Getting syntax errors or red squiggly lines are helpful reminders that you may be missing or misplacing a syntax character.
 In time, the syntax will become second nature to you and your speed to develop time will increase with practice!
 Remember, you can always experiment in the Chrome DevTools until you get it just right.

 ```css
 .hero-form label {